Vibe Coding for PMs

 5

-Note: Don't skip this!
+Note: Don't ignore these!
 Without running those lines, the brew command won't work in the next step.

 6